 What is the FALSE Function?

-The FALSE Function is categorized under Logical function.
+The FALSE Function is categorized under Excel Logical functions.
 The function returns the logical value FALSE.
 It is as good as typing FALSE in an Excel sheet.

-When doing financial analysis, the FALSE function becomes useful when we use it with the TRUE function.
-For example, we can use FALSE if we wish to compare some cells.
+When doing financial analysis, this function becomes useful when we use it with the TRUE function.
+For example, we can use it if we wish to compare some cells.
 It can be used with other logical functions such as IF, IFERROR, etc. The function was introduced in Excel 2000 version and is available in all later versions.

 The FALSE function syntax does not require a parameter or argument.
 The function returns a value of FALSE.